-Similarly, if you utilize Amazon's multi-channel fulfillment, then the inventory counts will be off unless you're creating the sales document for each MCF order.
+Similarly, if you utilize Amazon's multi-channel fulfillment, then the inventory counts may be off unless you've changed our MCF integration settings.

 Some Amazon inventory reports are delayed by up to 24 hours while other reports are delayed by a week.
 Recent orders may not be reflected in some of these reports.